Sarcoidosis ❄ Advocacy ❄ Resource ❄ Connection

 Connection

-• The Foundation for Sarcoidosis Research's new Chronic Sarcoidosis Support Group kicks off with a six-month schedule beginning this month.
-Each month, we will host two groups and participants can choose to participate in ONE of the two sessions offered.
+The Foundation for Sarcoidosis Research has launched an online peer-led support group for people living with sarcoidosis FSR's Sarcoidosis Support Group continues to address the emotional needs of sarcoidosis patients everywhere through these virtual groups.
+Each month, FSR will host two groups, and participants can choose to participate in one of the two sessions offered.

 Mark Your Calendars: